yalequan/yalequan.github.io/_pages/research.md

   <li>Using machine learning and Bayesian methods for Q-Matrix estimation and refinement, to enhance measurement precision.</li>
   <li>Comparing frequentist and Bayesian approaches for modeling sparse responses, to balance data simplification with principled prior modeling.</li>
 </ul>

-This work aims to create robust, scalable, and interpretable models that inform equitable educational decisions and high-quality assessment practices.

 </div>